 Some children with moderate anemia may require an occasional blood transfusion, particularly after surgery.
 Those with severe cases of beta thalassemia major, on the other hand, may require regular blood transfusions their entire lives to keep them healthy.
 During blood transfusions, they're given blood from donors with matching blood types.
 Over time, this can cause a build-up of iron in the body, so kids who receive frequent blood transfusions may have to take medications to remove excess iron from their bodies.

-Research into treating beta thalassemia with experimental gene therapies is ongoing, but for now it can only be cured by a procedure called a bone marrow transplant.
+Research into treating beta thalassemia with experimental gene therapies is ongoing.
+But for now, it can only be cured by a procedure called a bone marrow transplant (also called a stem cell transplant).
 Bone marrow, which is found inside bones, produces blood cells.
 In a bone marrow transplant, children are first given high doses of radiation or drugs to destroy the defective bone marrow.
 The bone marrow is then replaced with cells from a compatible donor, usually a healthy sibling or other relative.
 Bone marrow transplants carry many risks, so they usually are done only in the most severe cases of thalassemia.

 If your child has beta thalassemia, support groups are available to help your family cope with the obstacles presented by the disease.